Forgot your password?

 While we make every effort to ensure that our products use the toughest materials available, you should be aware that as a performance product, wetsuits are not bullet proof and small tears do occasionally occur.
 Should a tear or fingernail cut happen, repairing it yourself is a very simple five minute job.

 You will need some type of wetsuit cement or wetsuit adhesive.
 Cements work faster for tears, but tend to be more expensive.
-Click here to check out our repair products.
+Check out our wetsuit repair products.

 Repairing Tears in Smoothskin